openafsfoundation/openafs-workshop.org/_pages/about.md

 title: "About"
 ---

-## About the AFS Workshop
+## About the AFS Technologies Workshop

-The AFS Workshop is a conference for users, administrators, and developers interested in learning more about the AFS distributed filesystem and related technologies.
-This conference has been organized by the OpenAFS Foundation, a non-profit dedicated to fostering the [OpenAFS][1] implementation of AFS.
+The AFS Technologies Workshop is a conference for users, administrators, and developers interested in learning more about the AFS distributed filesystem and related technologies.
+This conference has been organized by the [OpenAFS Foundation][2], a non-profit dedicated to fostering the [OpenAFS][1] implementation of AFS.

 ## About the OpenAFS Foundation